jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ### Swap Settings
 ![Jup Swap 2](../img/jup-swap/jup-swap2.png)

-   1. **Direct Route Only:** Using Direct Route Only, ensure that it will be a single transaction submitted to a single pool, which will limit a lot of intermediate tokens which filtered out a lot of other viable routes.
+   1. **Direct Route Only:** Using Direct Route Only ensures that the transaction will only be submitted to a single pool.
+This will limit a lot of intermediate tokens and filter out a lot of other viable routes that use intermediary tokens.
-   2. **Use wSOL:** Using [Wrapped SOL (wSOL)](../general/wrapped-sol) enable using Jupiter faster and more convenient for traders who trade frequently with SOL, since it avoids having to wrap/unwrap SOL.
+   2. **Use wSOL:** Using [Wrapped SOL (wSOL)](../general/wrapped-sol) makes using Jupiter faster and more convenient for traders who trade frequently with SOL, since it avoids having to wrap/unwrap SOL.
    3. **Versioned Transaction:** Enabling [Versioned Transaction](/docs/additional-topics/composing-with-versioned-transaction) improves composability so Jupiter will be able to fit in more routes and get better even better pricing all in a single transaction.

 ## Jupiter Swap